 As mentioned in Section 3.4.4, one of the outcomes of the public comments on ICANN’s August proposal [38] was ICANN’s decision to adopt SLD blocking, as announced in ICANN’s October 4 proposal.
 [49]

 Verisign Labs published a preliminary analysis of SLD blocking list effectiveness on November 5, 2013.
 [57] This was based on a group of gTLDs that had SLD blocking lists released on October 29.
-The gTLDs were: .camera, .clothing, .equipment, .guru, .holdings, .lighting, .singles, .ventures, and .voyage.
+The gTLDs were: camera, clothing, equipment, guru, holdings, lighting, singles, ventures, and voyage.
 The initial results of the analysis indicated that the SLD blocking lists were “ineffective.”
 It also raised questions about how the SLDs on the blocking lists were selected.

 Another Verisign Labs report was released on November 15 on SLD blocking effectiveness.
 [58] This report continued the analysis in the November 5 report, expanding it to include newly published SLD blocking lists for 16 more gTLDs released on November 6.
-The report asserted that “A fundamental reason that SLD blocking based on DITL datasets is ineffective is that the set of SLDs in queries evolves.
+The report asserted that “a fundamental reason that SLD blocking based on DITL datasets is ineffective is that the set of SLDs in queries evolves.
 New SLDs appear in queries all the time.”
 Verisign Labs’ analysis indicated that “the number of SLDs observed in the DITL data for the first time each year is on a significant upward trend.”

 On November 17, 2013, ICANN posted an announcement about SLD blocking.
-[59] The announcement indicated that for some TLDs, SLD blocking was not sufficiently effective:
+[59] The announcement indicated that for some gTLDs, SLD blocking was not sufficiently effective:

 “The gTLDs that were considered ineligible were those for which the growth of the number of SLDs queried year over year significantly exceeded the average growth rate for all applied for gTLDs in at least two of the DITL years (2006-2012), and for which one of the years in which this was observed was the most recent year, 2012.
 The analysis of this data showed that for some strings, the variance of SLDs queried varied so significantly from year to year that the mechanism of blocking SLDs might not be an effective way of addressing the name collision issue.”